 - Is gastric bypass covered by NHS?

-Gastric bypass surgery is a surgical procedure that is performed to treat obesity.
+Gastric bypass (or mini gastric bypass) surgery is a surgical procedure that is performed to treat obesity.
 During the surgery, surgeon divides the stomach into two parts.
 The upper one which is smaller and the lower which is bigger.
 Then the surgeon rearranges the small intestine in order to reduce the functional volume of the stomach.
 As a result, you feel full sooner after eating and eat less.

 The surgery can be open or laparoscopic.
 Today, most doctors use laparoscopic surgery as it is less invasive and as effective as open surgery.
 Laparoscopic surgery is performed using several small incisions in the stomach of the patient.
 The surgeon views his operation on the screen.
 The surgery is divided into two steps.
 During the first, the surgeon divides the stomach into two parts and with surgical staples creates a “wall” between them.
 The next step is when the surgeon rearranges the small intestine.